 In coastal areas, harbour porpoise tend to prefer areas with a high degree of water mixing such as headlands, bays and estuaries (Booth et al., 2013; Benjamins et al., 2016; Baxter et al., 2011).
 On the west coast of Scotland, depth, seabed slope and tidal features were determined to influence porpoise distribution (Booth et al., 2013; Embling et al., 2010).
-Modelling of harbour porpoise distribution in the Moray Firth revealed depth and availability of sand and gravelly sand as key variables predicting spatial variation in relative abundance (Brookes et al., 2013; Clark et al., 2006).
-Off the northeast coast of Scotland harbour porpoise tend to prefer relatively deeper areas, of 20 m, adjacent to the coast (Weir et al., 2007).
+Modelling of harbour porpoise distribution on the east coast, in the Moray Firth revealed water depth and availability of sand and gravelly sand as key variables predicting spatial variation in relative abundance (Brookes et al., 2013; Clark et al., 2006).
+Off the northeast coast of Scotland harbour porpoise tend to prefer relatively deeper water areas, of 20 m, adjacent to the coast (Weir et al., 2007).

 While harbour porpoise are present year round, movements and seasonal changes in distribution and abundance have been recorded.
 In the inshore waters of northeast Scotland sightings show a seasonal increase between July and October, with a peak occurrence in August and September (Weir et al., 2007).
-Distribution maps produced by Waggitt et al. (2020) show densities of harbour porpoise are greater in summer months, July to September, within inshore waters.
+Distribution maps produced by Waggitt et al. (2020) show densities of harbour porpoise are greater in summer months, July to September, within inshore waters (Figure 3-3).

 Seasonal shifts in harbour porpoise distribution have been recorded in inshore Scottish waters in relation to changes in prey availability, including in the Moray Firth (Williamson et al., 2022; Robinson et al., 2007) and The Minch (Dolman et al., 2013), as well as in other inshore areas of the North Sea (Gilles et al., 2009; Sveegaard et al., 2012; Bouveroux et al., 2020).
-Off the northeast coast of Scotland, Weir et al. (2007) suggested an inshore movement of mackerel (Scomber scombrus) during summer, particularly July, may be an important factor in the increase in porpoise sightings at that time of year.
+Off the northeast coast of Scotland, Weir et al. (2007) suggested an inshore movement of mackerel (Scomber scombrus) during summer, particularly July, may be an important factor in the increase in harbour porpoise sightings at that time of year.

 Inshore movements of females and calves has also been recorded in Scottish waters (Robinson et al., 2007).
 In Scottish waters mating and calving occurs between May and July (Learmonth et al., 2014).
-Harbour porpoise calves were only recorded in inshore waters off the northeast of Scotland by Weir et al. (2007) between June and August, and they suggest porpoises increase in porpoises during summer months may be the result of a combination of factors including the distribution of prey, utilisation of sheltered waters during the calving season and a seasonal increase in energetic demands associated with calving and lactation.
+Harbour porpoise calves were only recorded in inshore waters off the northeast of Scotland by Weir et al. (2007) between June and August, and they suggest the increase in porpoise numbers during summer months may be the result of a combination of factors including the distribution of prey, utilisation of sheltered waters during the calving season and a seasonal increase in energetic demands associated with calving and lactation.

-Fine scale distribution of harbour porpoise is likely to be linked to environmental variables (van Beest et al., 2018; Benjamins et al., 2017), but also the presence of aggressors such as bottlenose dolphins in coastal areas (Williamson et al., 2022).
+Fine scale distribution of harbour porpoise is likely to be linked to environmental variables (van Beest et al., 2018; Benjamins et al., 2017), but also the presence of aggressors such as bottlenose dolphin in coastal areas (Williamson et al., 2022).

-Collation of survey data from the offshore wind farm sites on the east coast of Scotland confirms the presence of harbour porpoise throughout inshore waters (Hague et al., 2020) (Sparling, 2012; Grellier & Lacey, 2012; Mackenzie et al., 2012).
+Collation of survey data from the offshore wind farm sites on the east coast of Scotland confirms the presence of harbour porpoise throughout inshore waters (Hague et al., 2020) including within the Firth of Forth and Tay area where they are the most frequently sighted species of cetacean (Sparling, 2012; Grellier & Lacey, 2012; Mackenzie et al., 2012).
 Surveys indicate that while harbour porpoise are present throughout the area, sightings tend to concentrate around shallow sandy banks (Sparling, 2012).